tomaztk/LazyMouse/README.md

 # LazyMouse

 <span style="font-size: xx-large; font-weight: normal;">`LayzMouse`
-is an R package with single function for moving mouse cursor in your favorite R IDE.
+is an R package with single function for randomly moving mouse cursor in your favorite R IDE.
 For every R developer, R data scientists and  all those everyday R users, that also need a break.</span>